-- Specimens to be collected, schedule, and amount: All specimens that will be collected for study purposes must be clearly stated and relevance to the study objectives described.
+- Specimens to be collected, schedule, and amount: All specimens that will be collected for study purposes must be clearly stated.
 The collection schedule and amount of material collected must also be clearly described. - Evaluations to be made: Describe all evaluations that will be made for study purposes.
-Explain how the results of laboratory evaluations are relevant to the study objectives (or to monitor safety of human subjects). - Storage: Describe specimen storage, including location of storage, how long specimens will be stored, any special conditions required, labeling, and specimen disposition.
-Outline the plan to store specimens for future use, including considerations for informed consent and providing human subjects with an opportunity to decline participation in the study. - Laboratories performing evaluations and special precautions: Identify the laboratory performing each evaluation, the applicable quality standard, and any special precautions that should be taken in handling the samples.
+Explain how the results of laboratory evaluations will be used to meet the objectives of the study (or to monitor safety of human subjects). - Storage: Describe specimen storage, including location of storage, how long specimens will be stored, any special conditions required, labeling, and specimen disposition.
+Outline the plan to store specimens for future use, including considerations for informed consent and providing human subjects with an opportunity to decline participation in the study. - Labs performing evaluations and special precautions: Identify the laboratory performing each evaluation, the applicable quality standard, and any special precautions that should be taken in handling the samples.
 Special precautions that should be taken by the human subject before, during, or after the laboratory procedure should be clearly defined.
 If transport of samples is required, describe provisions for ensuring proper storage during transport.